-This is an index of every school, program, supportive organization known to us that is reasonably of interest to families seeking non-local self-financed services for a loved one in need of special needs services.
+This is an index of every school, program, supportive organization known to us that is reasonably of interest to families seeking non-local self-financed services for a loved one in need of therapeutic services, with one very narrow exception.
 It is part of the free public access area of the website.
 Please let us know if you know of school, program or other entity we should be including and is not here.
 Please also be aware that it is possible that we have included some programs that only work in the public sector.
 We have not done that intentionally, but when in doubt we choose to err on the side of inclusion.

 Listings are alphabetical.
 If the name begins with numerals, we alphabetize according to the first letters in the name.

 If the name of the item begins with a number, normally written as a numeral, it will be alphabetized according to the first word in the name, ignoring the numeral.